-Q English Honors IV

 Course # 1001410

-Grade Level 11-12
+Grade 11-12

+Level

 Length 1 year

-Prerequisite English Honors III or English III
+Prerequisite AICE English General Paper

 Credit 1

 This course focuses on the close reading and careful analysis of complex literary (with an emphasis British and World literature) and informational texts, and the compositional process.
 Students develop skill in reading analytically, speaking and listening, language, and composition.
 Emphasis is placed on key ideas and details, author's craft and structure, integration of knowledge and ideas, the range of reading and level of text complexity, vocabulary development, student research, and the process and production of various modes of writing.